GramosTV/dualtype/PROJECT_STRUCTURE.md

 # Project Structure

-This document outlines the organized file structure for the ECSplits project.
+This document outlines the organized file structure for the DualType project.

 ## 📁 Source Code Organization